 - 1. Open the project found in your class files folder: - /Architectural/Office-A.rvt - /Structural/Office-S.rvt - 2.
-In the View tab>Graphics panel, click [Graphics]. - 3.
+In the View tab>Graphics panel, click (Filters). - 3.
 In the Filters dialog box, click (New), name the new filter

 All But Structural, and click - 4.
 In the Categories area, set the Filter list to Architecture and Structure. - 5.
 Click Check All , and clear Columns, all categories starting with Analytical, Structural, and Walls.
-Click Apply and click This opens the full Filters dialog box.
+Click Apply - 6.
+Click (New).
+Name the new filter Non-Structural Walls and click and click